Dr. Natalie Pietrzak-Renaud

 Fieldwork, microprobe analysis; petrographic studies; geometallurgical applications of mineralogy to extractive metallurgical processing; geochemical and mineralogical interpretations for drill program vectoring; indicator mineral research (base and precious metals), geological and resource modelling of ore deposits; writing qualifying reports.

-Earth Sciences 1070A/B: Introduction to Geology and Resources of Earth
+- Earth Sciences 1070A/B: Introduction to the Geology and Resources of Earth

-Earth Sciences 1086A/B: Origins of the Solar System
+- Earth Sciences 1086A/B: Origins and Geology of the Solar System

-Dr. Pietrzak-Renaud is open to working with M.Sc. and Accelerated Masters students seeking mining industry-based topics as a co-adviser.
+Dr. Pietrzak-Renaud is open to working with M.Sc. and Course-based Masters students seeking mining industry-based topics as a co-adviser.
 Interested students should contact Dr. Pietrzak-Renaud for more information and potential projects.